anudeepND/whitelist/README.md

 </p>

-## Commonly white listed domains for Pi-Hole.
+## Commonly white listed domains for Pi-Hole (Compatible with Pi-Hole Docker Image).

 A robust collection of commonly white listed websites borrowed from various sources including Pi-Hole subreddit, Pi-Hole forum, Pi-Hole github repository and more!
 Add these domains to your Pi-Hole setup by running a script or manually and make your setup **trouble-free!**